Omsk State Agrarian University: Curricula

-Academic year at Omsk State Agrarian University starts on 1 September and lasts till the beginning of July.
+Academic year at Omsk State Agrarian University starts on September 1 and lasts till the beginning of July.
 It is divided into 2 semesters, with the winter exams starting in the middle of January and summer exams held in June–July.
 Before passing the exams, students have to pass so-called «zachety» (Russian: зачёты) which are typically pass-fail type small exams without grades.

 Students are expected to pass internships to practise theoretical skills they gain at the university.
 Typically, these internships are organized in the end of summer or in fall.
 They are held on partner enterprises of Omsk SAU.

 There are also certain detailed rules and requirements that are used in each of the study programs.
-They can be checked with Dean's offices representatives or found on the website.

 Tuition fees and scholarships

-Omsk SAU can accept foreigners to study for free if they meet requirements set by the Russian government.
-In this case, a student is also paid a monthly scholarship amounting to 3000 rubles per month ($40).

 If a foreign citizens decides to study on commercial basis, he is obliged to pay annual tuition fee of approximately 137 000 rubles (Bachelor's studies), 145 000 rubles (Master's studies) or 155 000 rubles (postgraduate studies).